-If your loved one has suffered brain damage and severe burns from a fire or explosion, we understand that your family needs help.
-Attorney Eric Hageman has experience with these cases, and you can contact Eric for a free, no-obligation consultation.
+If your loved one has suffered brain damage and severe burns from a fire or electrical accident, attorney Eric Hageman has the experience to help you get answers, money, and justice.
+You can contact Eric for a free, no-obligation consultation using the form below.
 We understand that this is an extremely hard time for you and your loved ones and want to help.

 Cerebral Hypoxia, Also Known as Oxygen Deprivation

 Brain damage associated with fires is usually cerebral hypoxia (also referred to as cerebral anoxia), a condition where there is an absence of oxygen.
 With oxygen deprivation, the cells of the brain die within several minutes.